20tab/UnrealEnginePython/README.md

 Another funny feature is that you can change your python code even after the project has been packaged.
 You can potentially build a completely new game from an already packaged one.

+Mid term goal is allowing scripting of the editor too.

 The plugin embeds the python3 library and automatically add an actor class (PyActor), a pawn class (PyPawn) and a component class (PythonComponent).
 Both are available in your editor once you load the plugin.